iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Projected Gradient via Gradient Dynamics Euler's Method.md

 ### **Intro**

 Here, we consider the projected gradient algorithm for composition of 2 functions $f(x), h(x)$ where $h(x)$ is convex, lsc but non-smooth, but $f(x)$ is smooth convex and it has gradient defined everywhere in it's domain.
 Then the projected gradient performs the following updates that converges to the minimum

 $$
 x^{(t + 1)} = \text{prox}_{h, \gamma}(x^{(t)} - \gamma\nabla f(x)),
 $$

-And we want to show that it's equivalent to an euler methods that is based on operator splitting.
+and we want to show that it's equivalent to an euler methods that is based on operator splitting.
 To do that let's consider the gradient dynamics:

 $$
 \begin{aligned}